Joyce Kouami & The Case for a Unique New Movie Theater

 The Ghost Theater (named because of the nearby cemetery and its dominant presence in the city) would be a two-story theater with three screens and 450–500 seats.
 As Joyce sees it, The Ghost Theater will help ensure her hometown is anything but a “ghost town.”

 Like all budding developers in the NHPF Summer Internship program, Joyce learned from experts about planning, budgeting, and the importance of connecting with surrounding residents and business about project development.
-She has sited the Ghost Theater on an empty lot that is zoned for commercial use.
-Like many builders in the US, Joyce was most surprised about what she learned regarding zoning for her proposed $1M project, and through her internship learned that she would need to rezone that land for retail or mixed use and budget for purchasing the land and new construction.
+She sited the Ghost Theater on an empty lot that is zoned for commercial use.
+Like many builders in the US, Joyce was surprised by what she learned regarding zoning for her proposed $1M project, and through her internship learned that she would need to rezone that land for retail or mixed use and budget for purchasing the land and new construction.
 She also realized that she would need to obtain capital from loans and from the city, including through grants and tax incentives to realize her ambitious vision.

 “I want to focus on accessibility, including bathrooms to accommodate those with different abilities and different ages, and having special screenings for people with disabilities or seniors,” added Joyce who is also focusing on sustainability and several ideas that will allow her community to congregate and enjoy things like outdoor screenings with food trucks and other vendors.